InsaneSlay/osuPresence/README.md

 osu!Presence can display almost every possible game state in osu!
 This works by reading patterns and retrieving data via. memory.
 This is **NOT** a cheat and does not put you at risk of getting banned.

 ## Installation
 Make sure to go the "Integration" options in the "Online" tab in osu! and **disable** "Discord Rich Presence" in order to not overrite the data from this program.
 As well as go to Discord > Settings > Activity Status and Enable it.
-As of now, I have **NOT** Implemented a way to patch your game so this runs on launch, in the meantime, you can download the executable over in the [Released Binaries](https://github.com/InsaneSlay/osuPresence/releases) (May return a false positive due to it reading your osu! config file for your username.
+As of now, I have **NOT** Implemented a way to patch your game so this runs on launch, in the meantime, you can download the executable over in the [Released Binaries](https://github.com/InsaneSlay/osuPresence/releases) (May return a false positive due to it reading your osu! config file for your username).
 After, just open osu!Presence.exe while or before opening osu!.
 A game patch will be released soon in order to avoid going through the extra hassle.

 ## Game States
   * Main Menu